Washington University in St. Louis supports the use of social media by its community members as a way to facilitate communication.

 The Office of Public Affairs works to correct inaccuracies on Washington University social media sites by responding with correct factual information and including source citations (links, video, contact information, etc.) when appropriate.

 The university does not permit explicit or implied institutional endorsements of any kind through the use of its names, trademarks, logos or images — including pictures of campus buildings.
-Please reference Guidelines for Commercial Filming and Photography.
+Please reference Access to Campus for Filming and Photography.

 Acceptable content may be positive or negative in context to the conversation, regardless of whether it is favorable or unfavorable to Washington University.
 However, language that is illegal, obscene, defamatory, threatening, infringing of intellectual property rights, invasive of privacy, profane, libelous, threatening, harassing, abusive, hateful or embarrassing to any person or entity, or otherwise injurious or objectionable is unacceptable and shall be removed.